How To Install Composite Decking Using Clips

 Before You Get Started

 - Check the decking specifications and local building codes for joist spacing.
-Most common is 16 inches on center.
+The most common is 16 inches on center.
 For a more rigid feel, 12 inches on center.

 - Install blocking between each joist every four to six feet to reduce movement up and down and twisting of the joists, using exterior screws.

-- Pro Tip: Screw a straight 2x4 on edge to the top of each joists before adding the blocking.
-This will insure all the joist are level with each other.
+- Pro Tip: Screw a straight 2×4 on edge to the top of each joist before adding the blocking.
+This will ensure all the joists are level with each other.

 - Depending on the shape of the deck, the first board can start at the house or at the outer rim joist.